star2star/react-verto-communicator/documents/spec-template.md

 The following items must be delivered to Star2Star at the completion of the component development; full implementation of component meeting the requirements of this specification

   a.
 Complete and accurate README.md

   b.
 Unit tests must cover at least 80% branch coverage.
 We require using Jest for unit testing with the __--verbose__ and __--coverage__ options set.

+  c.
+Component must render correctly in demo.

+  d.
+Must comply to Star2Star Component Specification Standards; which includes theming, accessibility, white labeling and internationalization

+  e.
+All documented functional requirements must be met.

+# 8. Acceptance Criteria #

+  a.
+All unit tests must pass.

+  b.
+Unit tests must cover at least 80% branch coverage.
+We require using Jest for unit testing with the __--verbose__ and __--coverage__ options set.